Xinglab/SQUID/README.md

 		The anchor length in nucleotide.
 The program will only count reads spanning junctions with at least this anchor length on each side.
 The default is 8
 	--Cal:
 		Which  part of the program user choose to run, the choices are All/count/DSI.
 All means run the whole program, count means only run the PI value calculation part, DSI means only run the differential analysis of spliced introns.
 The default is All
-	--RPKM:
-		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
-If it is not provided, kallisto or cufflinks will be called to calculate RPKM value
 	--Comparison:
 		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas), column 4 (optional, if present as 'pool', the replicates are combined together in rMATS calculation).
 If absent, the step of calculation of differential spliced introns  will be skipped
 	--analysis: